couchbase/cbft/DESIGN.md

-In particular, clients/SDK's might be relying on the information published in the Cfg to discover the cbft cluster topology (i.e., where are all the PIndexes), perhaps intermediated by a (to be specified) server-side REST implementation.
+In particular, clients/SDK's might be relying on the information published in the Cfg to discover the cbft cluster topology (i.e., where are all the PIndexes), and this will perhaps be intermediated by a (to be specified) server-side REST implementation.

 ----
 ## cbft Is Ready For Index Creations (INDEX-DDL)